 Ayala and Malka have a another sister named Meri who is also a vocalist.
 Below are links to all three singers MySpace pages:

-It is my hope that you enjoy the music, and should you desire to learn more about African/Ethiopian Jewry, conduct your own research and come to an informed conclusion.Follow Nahmias Cipher Report on Twitter Twitter: @nahmias_report
+It is my hope that you enjoy the music, and inspire you to learn more about African/Ethiopian Jewry.
+Contrary to popular belief, Jews come from every nation and every people.
+The link above will take you to an article about the Lemba tribe in South Africa who through DNA have been confirmed as Jews.
+I encourage you to conduct your own research and come to an informed conclusion about these ancient, noble “People of the Book”.Follow Nahmias Cipher Report on Twitter Twitter: @nahmias_report